kellielutze/emde/README.md

 It makes use of Evernote [ENScript](https://dev.evernote.com/doc/articles/enscript.php) command line functions.

 This project is not by any means complete and has been abandoned in favour of existing options available in other editors such as [VS Code](https://marketplace.visualstudio.com/items?itemName=rhapsodyn.vscode-evernote).
 As such you will find numerous TODOs throughout the code that represent the original planned changes.
-These are by no means the only method of achieving these ends but where purely the direction I had originally planned to take it.
+These are not the only method of achieving these ends but were purely the direction I had originally planned to take it.

 I have made this repository available for anyone who is interested in creating an Evernote plugin for Atom or has any use for the features currently implemented.